xing/hops/packages/config/readme.md

 hops-config exposes options to configure the other Hops packages and your own application.
 It is quite flexible and highly extensible.

 # Installation

-When you use any of the other hops packages, it is highly likely that you need to install `hops-config` as a peerDependency yourself.
+In case you want to extend the configuration or access it from your server/browser code, you should explicitly add `hops-config` as a dependency to your project.
-Please have a look at the package.json files of the other hops packages that you use or check your npm/yarn logs to see if you need to install hops-config as a peerDependency.
+Otherwise it will be installed through the other hops packages and doesn't need to be installed directly.

 ```
 npm install --save hops-config